-Top 12 Types of Web Analytics Tools Used by Marketing Experts
+Experts Reveal Top 12 Types of Web Analytics Tools

 - Customer Relationship Management (CRM) systems have always provided companies with valuable data about their customers and how they’re interacting with them.
 Infusionsoft is a very popular CRM choice of small business owners.

 - Social Media Monitoring tools allow marketers to track brand mentions and analyze social media traffic.
-Sprout Social and Canada’s HootSuite are popular social media monitoring tools.
+Canada’s HootSuite is a popular social media monitoring tool.

 - Pay Per Click (PPC) bid management tools are usually included within the advertising platform, but can be managed with other tools as well.
 Google Adwords is a PPC model, for example, as are some affiliate program systems (such as Canada’s MaxBounty).